cloud-barista/mc-data-manager/docs/Datamanager-Function-Specification.md

       server      Start Web Server

     Flags:
-      -h, --help   help for cm-data-mold
+      -h, --help   help for mc-data-manager

-    Use "cm-data-mold [command] --help" for more information about a command.
+    Use "mc-data-manager [command] --help" for more information about a command.
     ```